81st Fighter Squadron: Light attack training

 The squadron was reactivated at Moody Air Force Base on 1 October 2014 as part of the 14th Flying Training Wing flying the A-29 Super Tucano.
 By December 2014 the initial cadre of pilot and maintenance trainers and three A-29s were in place.

-The A-29s, designed for light air support, were be used to support the Afghan training mission at Moody.
+The A-29s, designed for light air support, were used to support the Afghan training mission at Moody.
 The final Afghan Air Force class graduated at Moody AFB on 13 November 2020, with the program having produced more than 30 pilots and 70 maintenance technicians across a span of five years.

-Unfortunately the entire effort was lost with the collapse of the Afghan state the next year in the 2021 Taliban offensive.
+The entire effort was lost with the collapse of the Afghan state the next year in the 2021 Taliban offensive.

 From September 2020 to September 2021, the 81st Fighter Squadron hosted training classes for pilots and ground personnel of the Nigerian Air Force's 407th Air Combat Training Group.
 The training familiarized the Nigerian airmen with the operation of the A-29 Super Tucano, after the Nigerian government procured 12 A-29s.

 From January to June 2022, pilots from the 81st Fighter Squadron were loaned out to Air Combat Command's 23rd Wing and operated two AT-6E Wolverine aircraft, also on loan to the wing.
 They took part in a collaboration between the USAF and partner forces from Colombia, Nigeria, Thailand, and Tunisia in order to develop procedures for countering "violent extremist organizations".

+On 6 December 2022, the squadron was inactivated during a ceremony at Moody Air Force Base.
+The 81st FS was AETC's only combat mission ready fighter squadron.